 Finding Tenants Who Will Make Good on a Commercial Lease

-Finding quality tenants for Commercial Real Estate is a bit different than Residential.
+Finding Quality Tenants for CRE is a Bit Different than Residential.

 You can have a very responsible individual with high net worth sign the lease, but still have problems in the future.
 Why is this the case?
 Well realistically their net worth is meaningless unless they own enormous amounts of capital and by that time they might as well purchase a property of their own.
 Instead of looking at their current value, you must be able to monitor their income and also project for the future where that income will be.
 Property owners need to think outside of the box with this.

 Pay Attention to Your Local Ordinance

 If the company is a mill and you are aware that there will be a new local ordinance that regulates deforestation, you might want to give the company a second look.
 The new ordinance could cripple their product source and force the company to move or shutdown.
 Staying up with the local news of the industry that that company is in is therefore important.